 Delicious Places to Eat in Pasadena, CA

 One of the best parts of Pasadena is all the delicious spots to eat.
 Check out some of our favorite places to eat from restaurants to take-out.

 20. Enjoy the Norton Simon Museum

 Love a good art museum?

-The Norton Simon Museum was previously known as the Pasadena Art Museum.
-It holds a vast collection of European, Asian, modern, and contemporary art.
+The Norton Simon Museum was previously known as the Pasadena Art Institute.
+It holds a vast European, Asian, modern, and contemporary art collection.

 Top Foodie Pick: Check out our favorite Greek spot in Pasadena, Cafe Santorini

 Norton Simon Museum | 411 W Colorado Blvd, Pasadena (Google Map It) | Purchase Tickets Here